It should be noted that, with the exception of the cases mentioned above, income corresponding to declarations that are voluntarily submitted after the end of the declaration period without prior request from the tax authorities in this regard, will have a surcharge of a variable amount depending on

 Regulations: Art.
 27 General Tax Law

-It must be taken into account that, with the exception of the previously mentioned assumptions, the income corresponding to the declarations that are submitted voluntarily after the end of the declaration period without prior request from the Tax Administration to the In this regard, they will have a surcharge of variable amount depending on the delay, excluding the sanctions that, in another case, may have been required.
+## It should be noted that, with the exception of the cases mentioned above, income corresponding to declarations that are voluntarily submitted after the end of the declaration period without prior request from the tax authorities in this regard, will have a surcharge of a variable amount depending on the delay, excluding the penalties that, otherwise, could have been required.
 The applicable surcharges are as follows:

-• 5, 10 or 15 percent of the amount deposited, excluding late payment interest, if the deposit is made, respectively, within three, six or twelve months following the end of the declaration period.
+• 5, 10 or 15 percent of the amount paid, excluding late payment interest, if the payment is made, respectively, within three, six or twelve months following the end of the declaration period.

-• 20 percent and the corresponding late payment interest, if the payment is made after the twelve months indicated above have elapsed.
+• 20% and the corresponding late payment interest, if the payment is made after the twelve months indicated above have elapsed.

-Default interest will be required for the period elapsed from the day following the end of the 12 months following the end of the period established for submission until the moment in which the self-assessment has been submitted.
+Late payment interest will be charged for the period elapsed from the day following the end of the 12 months following the end of the deadline established for submission until the time when the self-assessment has been submitted.

-All of this, without prejudice to the fact that the surcharge may be reduced by 25 percent of its amount in the cases and with the requirements provided for in article 27.5 of the General Tax Law.
+All of this, without prejudice to the fact that the surcharge may be reduced by 25% of its amount in the cases and with the requirements provided for in article 27.5 of the General Tax Law.

 Up to 3 months 5 per 100

-From 3 months and one day to six months 10 per 100
+From 3 months and one day to six months 10 percent

 From 6 months and one day to 12 months 15 percent

-More than 12 months 20 per 100 + late payment interest
+More than 12 months 20% + late payment interest